By Edward Kliszus

-Director/translator Robert Greer set Ibsen’s masterpiece in 1981 Norway in this world premiere performed in English.
+Director/translator Robert Greer set Ibsen’s masterpiece in 1981 Norway for this world premiere performed in English.
 Greer’s efforts in this regard are of note and help ensure broad access to Ibsen’s masterpieces by English-speaking audiences.
-This is akin to English or German performances of Norwegian composer Edvard Grieg’s acclaimed Solveig’s Song, which has resulted in worldwide admiration.
-Greer’s “Hedda Gabler” is a refashioning of a tragic, universal, eternal human chronicle of boredom, greed, jealousy, desire, ambition, and tragedy.
+This is akin to English or German performances of Norwegian composer Edvard Grieg’s acclaimed Solveig’s Song, which possesses worldwide admiration.
+Greer’s “Hedda Gabler” refashions a tragic, universal, eternal human chronicle of boredom, greed, jealousy, desire, ambition, and tragedy.
 The ineffable results, tant pis, are inexorable.

-The drama takes place in a pleasant, placid living room with a grand piano and comfortable furnishings like a leather sofa, upholstered upright chairs with end tables, a desk, bar, radio, and floor lamp.
+The drama occurs in a pleasant, placid living room with a grand piano and comfortable furnishings like a leather sofa, upholstered upright chairs with end tables, a desk, bar, radio, and floor lamp.
 It possesses the accouterments of a comfortable middle-class home for littérateurs.

 Human nature prevails as little has changed since Henrik Ibsen’s portrayal of “Hedda Gabler” in 1891 Norway.
 In tonight’s “Hedda Gabler,” we witnessed the meandering deviltries of the pistol-packing soubrette and worldly young wife Hedda (Natalie Menna).
-Hedda contrives to eradicate her paunchy older husband Tesman’s (John Cencio Burgos) rival Eilert Lovborg (Brad Fryman), for a university post.
+Hedda contrives to eradicate her paunchy older husband Tasman’s (John Cencio Burgos) rival, Eilert Lovborg (Brad Fryman), for a university post.

-We come to dislike the importunate unsavory Judge Brack (Mike Roche), who continually pressures Hedda to permit him to join her marriage in some type of triangle.
+We come to dislike the importunate unsavory Judge Brack (Mike Roche), who continually pressures Hedda to permit him to join her marriage in a love triangle.
 Brack is intuitive enough to sense that Hedda married Tesman not for love but for social standing, security, and some monetary gain; he exposes her motivations for his purposes.
 Brack seems to possess some influence in the outcome of the selection for the university post.

 Thea (Bailey Newman) seems a bit fatuous and has left her older husband to become mixed up with the roué and literary genius Lovborg.
-She’s capable enough to serve as his amanuensis in creating his magnum opus and might emerge as a minor hero.
+She can be his amanuensis in creating his magnum opus and might emerge as a minor hero.

 The cast thrived as it characterized and supported the peregrination and kaleidoscope of the various interplays and tensions.
 Natalie Menna’s Hedda was particularly charming, vibrant, sparkling, and ultimately, as predetermined by the modernist raconteur Ibsen, her destiny was bitterly ironic and heartbreaking.

-Some of Hedda’s snide comments about Tesman’s diffidence and shortcomings evoked some audience chuckles, but overall, we experienced a portentous sense of misfortune.
+Some of Hedda’s snide comments about Tesman’s diffidence and shortcomings evoked some audience chuckles, but overall, there was a growing sense of portentous misfortune.
 As time passed, no satisfying or glorious dénouement seemed possible, and the closing scene evoked a horripilation.